Srijith2006/CuraSphere/README.md

 This project is licensed under the MIT License.

 ## 👨‍💻 Author
-Srijith S. Computer Science & Engineering Student | Amrita University Feel free to connect on GitHub and provide feedback!
+Srijith S | Computer Science & Engineering Student | Amrita University Feel free to connect on GitHub and provide feedback!